Care Guides > How to Get an Elderly Person into a Care Home

 There are different types of care homes you should be aware of, including privately-owned, public – which are run by the local authority – and voluntary care homes, but the main thing you’ll want to look at is whether the home is able to provide the unique elderly care package your relative needs.

 Your elderly loved one's personal care needs are unique to them, and it's important to find the right type of care home.
 For instance, does your elderly relative require round-the-clock support?
-If so, a nursing care home may be the right option.
+If so, a nursing home may be the right option.
 If they live with dementia and they are unable to look after themselves, a specialist dementia home will provide them with 24-hour care.

 There are also residential care homes - these will provide some support in a home-from-home environment, including meals, activities and washing.